 Far away from the big city lights to the east, northwestern Oklahoma is a wide-open expanse of rugged red dirt plains offering an incredible canvas for the stars above to really do their thing.
 The areas surrounding the small towns of Freedom and Waynoka are particularly good for taking in the show, featuring some of the state’s most unique state parks and unspoiled views of the night sky.
 One trip to this amazing part of the state and you’ll see why it’s ideal for getting away from the distractions of daily life and re-centering yourself under the stars.

 You’ll definitely want to make a stop at Alabaster Caverns State Park, where you can pay a visit to the Selman Bat Cave Wildlife Management Area and witness the majestic flight of Mexican free-tailed bats as they return to the area every summer.
-Afterward, you can kick your feet up at the nearby Stables Resort and enjoy views of the spectacular night sky from your back porch.
 Little Sahara State Park in Waynoka, where you can marvel at 1,600 acres of sand dunes washed in moonlight, offers more unbelievable nighttime views.